spacetimeki/mental-mapping-recon/example-commands.md

 ## Next Steps

-- More research.
+- Advanced recon.
 To be continued in a different repo, perhaps?